j0no/Pug2Boilerplate/README.md

 npm install
 ```
 ### Run
-Use gulp to compile and serve.
-This will allows you to live reload.
+Use gulp to compile into `app` directory and serve it that directory.
 ```
 gulp
 ```